 A line that was known as the “Hogs”.
 With Grimm at guard, the Redskins would go on to win three Super Bowls during his playing days while making a fourth Super Bowl.

-During his playing days, Grimm was as good if not better than any other guard in the NFL making four straight Pro Bowl teams and four straight selections as a First-Team All-Pro.
+During his playing days, Grimm was as good if not better than any other guard in the NFL.
+He made four straight Pro Bowl teams and four straight selections as a First-Team All-Pro.
 He was elected to the Pro Football Hall of Fame in 2010

 Team: Los Angeles Rams

-Well before the days and talents of the current style of football, Tom Mack was dominating the offensive guard position while earning 11 Pro Bowl Trips including nine consecutive appearances from 1967 to 1975.
+Well before the days and talents of the current style of football, Tom Mack was dominating the offensive guard position.
+He earned 11 Pro Bowl Trips including nine consecutive appearances from 1967 to 1975.

-In addition to being named to 11 Pro Bowl teams, the Los Angeles Rams offensive guard was selected as an All-Pro in eight of his NFL seasons including being selected as a First-Team All-Pro in four different seasons.
+In addition to being named to 11 Pro Bowl teams, the Rams guard was selected as an All-Pro.
+He made eight out of his 12 seasons.
+This includes being selected as a First-Team All-Pro in four different seasons.